 WinSCP always starts on the monitor, where you have closed it the last time (if that monitor is still connected).
 It is possible that you have turned the monitor off meanwhile.
 On Windows 10, go to Settings > System > Display and check that you recognize all monitors listed there.

 Alternatively, try pressing keyboard shortcuts

 Win+Shift+Right few times to try moving WinSCP window to other monitor.1 Do that while WinSCP application is active (by pressing its taskbar button first).
-If this moves Login dialog, you may need repeat the same for the main window, after you login.

 If none of this helps, you can try resetting windows layout by removing the following registry keys:

 and the following registry value:

 - These keyboard shortcuts do not work, if you have disabled Snap windows feature in Settings > System > Multitasking.Back